serencha/data-science-portfolio/kaggle-titanic/README.md

 #### Deltas
 If I were to do this challenge again, I would utilize feature engineering to make potentially relevant features such as extracting social class from names and determine deck from Cabin number.
 I could also spend more time performing exploratory analysis and excluding some irrelevant features from the start.

-Look at my Kaggle profile [here](https://www.kaggle.com/serencha) and connect with me on [LinkedIn](https://www.linkedin.com/in/serenachang1/)!
+I had much fun learning from this challenge.
+Look at my Kaggle profile [here](https://www.kaggle.com/serencha) and if you would like to connect, here is my [LinkedIn](https://www.linkedin.com/in/serenachang1/).